department-of-veterans-affairs/veteran-facing-services-tools/README.md

 ## Previewing Changes

 As you make changes to this design system, you'll likely want to see how your changes look in a consuming app, such as the `vets-website` app.
-Follow these instructions to see your changes locally in the Vets Website.

-### 1. Build the components:

-Run: `npm run export-components`

-> Builds all JSX files in `src/components` and all js files in `src/helpers` and adds them to the `dist/formation` folder.

-> `dist/formation` is the root directory of the NPM module.

-### 2. Preview the components locally with Yalc:

-[yalc](https://github.com/whitecolor/yalc) is recommended for testing modules locally.

-* Install Yalc globally if you don't have it: `yarn global add yalc`

-* With Yalc installed, run: `npm run test-publish`

-> Copies `package.json` to the `dist/formation` directory and publishes the exported components to the local yalc directory as a `@department-of-veterans-affairs/formation` module.

-* In the `vets-website` project, run `yalc link @department-of-veterans-affairs/formation` and subsequently `yalc update`

-> Installs the locally published version of `formation` to the Vets Website's `node_modules` folder, making it available for importing and testing locally.

-* With each new change you make to the design system code, you'll need to re-run `yalc update` to see the changes reflected in your locally-running version of `vets-website`.

-> See [yalc documentation](https://www.npmjs.com/package/yalc#usage) for advanced usage such as [automatic updating on publish](https://www.npmjs.com/package/yalc#pushing-updates-automatically-to-all-installations)
+[Check out these instructions on how to do so](./previewing-changes.md).

 ## Publishing Module to NPM